 Due Dates: October 9, 2026

-Funding Amounts: 3 grants of $2,150 each; project duration up to 1 year
+Funding Amounts: 3 grants of $2,150 each; project duration up to 12 months

-Summary: Supports collaborative projects led by graduate students or early-career psychologists to address and dismantle systemic racism, discrimination, and violence.
+Summary: Supports collaborative projects by graduate students or early-career psychologists to address and dismantle systemic racism, discrimination, and violence.